Cumulocity-IoT/cumulocity-microservice-archetype/README.md

     |        `-- logging.xml
 ```

 The project contains also two initializr scripts one for windows and one for linux/macOS.
-This script fetches the bootstrap credentials and prepares environment variables for local development in `.env/dev.env`.
+This script fetches the cumulocity microservice bootstrap credentials and stores the environment variables for local development in `.env/dev.env`.
 It also contains example code like a REST controller which must be replaced or removed depending on your further development.

-However the complete project is directly runnable and prepared for VSCode and IntelliJ IDEA without any additional changes.
-It uses also some best practices like:
+However the generated project is directly runnable and prepared for VSCode and IntelliJ IDEA without any additional changes.
+It includes also some best practices like:

 - using spring profiles (dev, test and prod)
 - using specific launch configurations for VSCode and IntelliJ IDEA and externalized cumulocity bootstrap configuration
-- using local configured application-dev.properties to run localy on development env, see also initializer script
 - using best practices for gitignore and README.md
 - using Logback configuration file
 - using current java cumulocity microservice SDK + configuration via cumulocity.json